 - Steve Blank became the leading apostle of business plan rejection about five years ago. - "In the real world, most business plans don't survive the first few months of customer contact.
-And even if they did customers don't ask to see your business plan. - Steve advocated for the supremacy of business models, and he enshrined the concept of the pivot as part of his mantra of the "Customer Development Process." - In the last chapter we explored his model and the Lean Launchpad as an alternative. - We have also seen that Effectual Entrepreneurship, developed by Sara Sarasvathy, provided another alternative approach to the causal model that is typified by the business plan. - These alternative models have their advocates and advantages, but many investors demand a traditional business plan, and many institutions still hold "business plan competitions." - For that reason, I have presented each of these models to equip the reader with whatever tools might be most useful.
+And even if they did - customers don't ask to see your business plan. - Steve advocated for the supremacy of business models and he enshrined the concept of the pivot as part of his mantra of the "Customer Development Process." - In the last chapter we explored his model and the Lean Launchpad as an alternative. - In our first chapter we heard about Blank and saw that Effectual Entrepreneurship, developed by Sara Sarasvathy, provided another alternative approach to the causal model that is typified by the business plan. - These alternative models have their advocates and advantages, but many investors demand a traditional business plan and many institutions hold "business plan competitions." - For that reason, I have presented each of these models to equip the reader with whatever tools might be most useful.